A Home Office Guide

 When the intensity has fallen sufficiently it will be safe to emerge from your shelter for short periods.
 You will be advised by your local authorities when this is, and for how long you can stay outside.
 At first it might be safe to spend only an hour or so a day in the open but this safe period will gradually increase until it becomes safe to stay outside all the time.
 Even in the worst affected areas it might be safe to leave the shelter altogether after about two weeks and in most places this period would be very much shorter.

-When outside the shelter no special clothing is required. but it would be advisable to wear outdoor clothing and rubber boots or stout shoes to avoid contamination of your indoor clothes.
+When outside the shelter no special clothing is required. but it would be advisable to wear outdoor clothing and rubber boots or stout shoes to avoid contamination of your mane.
 You should remove these clothes before re-entering the shelter.

 The shelters described later on in this booklet offer differing degrees of protection against blast and against fallout.
 They will also provide protection against the heat flash provided no flammable materials are exposed.
 No shelter is capable of protecting someone close to the site of a nuclear explosion. but for those who are far enough away to survive the initial effects.
 The principal danger after the explosion is from radioactive fallout.